YourWaifuIsShip/Azur-Lane-Guides/ALJP Tier Guide.md

 * Skill (U-557):
   * Deal +15% Damage to CL.
-  * Gain +6% Torpedo and Reload for every KMS sub in the fleet.
+  * Gain +6% Torp/Reload per KMS submarine in the fleet.

 * Desc: Achtung - U-Boot!
 >Given real world Germany's history with submarines, it comes as no surprise that the Ironblood gets the apex specimens of their class.